seanbreckenridge/exobrain/programming/sicp/02/README.md

 - Basically every language supports numbers as first class.
 - Character/Strings are sometimes first class (e.g. not in C).
 - Data aggregates are rarely first class (you typically get a pointer to the data structure)
-- Not many languages gives you functions as first class, though thats changing with newer languages.
+- Not many languages gives you functions as first class, though that's changing with newer languages.

 ### Procedures as Returned values: